 My interest in the study of interactive media derives from my strong curiosity and need to understand the interaction between human beings and technology with the goal of maximising the psychological and social benefits of interactive virtual technologies while reducing the risks or dangers it can present to some individuals.

 I declare I’m a video game player!!!

-I have appeared on numerous media since 1999 talking about the psychosocial implications of internet and video games.
-This include TV, radio and newspapers in Mexico, UK and worldwide.
+I have appeared on numerous media since 1999 talking about the psychosocial implications of the internet and video games.
+This includes TV, radio and newspapers in Mexico, UK and worldwide.

 Keep updated on news on my research visiting my Facebook Game transfer phenomena in video games.